precice/python-bindings/solverdummy/README.md

  * `python3 solverdummy.py precice-config.xml SolverOne MeshOne`
  * `python3 solverdummy.py precice-config.xml SolverTwo MeshTwo`

-## parallel version

-For the parallel version of the solverdummy, you have to add the command `mpirun -n <N>` to the commands from above.

 # Next Steps

 If you want to couple any other solver against this dummy solver be sure to adjust the preCICE configuration (participant names, mesh names, data names etc.) to the needs of your solver, compare our [step-by-step guide for new adapters](https://github.com/precice/precice/wiki/Adapter-Example).